27.04.2026 18:33

 BECAME ILL 10 DAYS AGO

-S.G., who was engaged in livestock farming, applied to the hospital about 10 days ago after falling ill.
-During the examinations, it was determined that a tick had attached to his body, and he was taken under treatment with suspected CCHF.
+S.G, who was involved in livestock farming, applied to the hospital about 10 days ago after falling ill.
+During the checks, a tick was found attached to his body, and he was taken under treatment with suspicion of CCHF.

 COULD NOT BE SAVED DESPITE ALL INTERVENTIONS

 As his condition worsened, the young man was referred to Sivas Cumhuriyet University Hospital.
-Despite all interventions by doctors in the intensive care unit, he could not be saved and died.
-S.G.'s body was brought to Evrenköy in the Zile district of his hometown, Tokat.
+Despite all interventions by doctors in the intensive care unit, he could not be saved and passed away.
+S.G's body was brought to Evrenköy, a village in the Zile district of his hometown Tokat.

-THEY DID NOT REMOVE THE BODY FROM THE VEHICLE
+THEY DID NOT TAKE THE BODY OUT OF THE VEHICLE

 After the funeral prayer held in the village, the young man was laid to rest in the village cemetery.
-Notably, as part of the precautions taken during the funeral ceremony, the body was not removed from the funeral vehicle.
+As part of the precautions taken during the funeral ceremony, it was noteworthy that the body was not removed from the funeral vehicle.

 Scenes from the funeral prayer;